johnfredcee/pyglsl/README.md

 It's possible it can now use a core profile, we shall see.

-pyeuclid and simplui are no longder dependencies but have their own versions in the repo.
+The dependencies pyeuclid and simplui are now submodules pointing to my forks of these packages.

 Useful scripts:

+*pyglet_version.py* - prints out the version of pyglet that is being used

 *track_gen.py* - generates a race track in an fbx file.